Chefs Notes

 6:20 pm - Potatoes

-It was 6:20 pm when I started cooking last night and the first thing I had to get going on was the potatoes.
+It was 6:20 pm when I started cooking last night, and the first thing I had to get going on was the potatoes.
 I took 4 small-ish russet potatoes, peeled them, diced them, rinsed them in cold water until the water ran clear, then covered them with hot salted water and cooked them on high until they were tender.
-With the potatoes on the stove which took about 4 minutes in total, it was time to focus on my sauce ingredients.
+With the potatoes on the stove, which took about 4 minutes in total, it was time to focus on my sauce ingredients.

 6:24 pm - Sauce Prep

 The sauce for this dish is what is known as a pan sauce.
 All that means is that the sauce is made in the same pan as the main protein, usually incorporating drippings from the protein.
-We aren’t going to really have any drippings, but we are going to use one pan to cook the schnitzel and the sauce.
+We aren't going to really have any drippings, but we are going to use one pan to cook the schnitzel and the sauce.
+If you're interested in learning more about sauce techniques, my sauce-making guide goes into much more detail.

 The first thing I did was peel and thinly slice one shallot.
 If you don't have shallots, half a small onion would work.
 Next up, I removed and discarded the stems from four cremini (brown) mushrooms, and thinly sliced them.
 The last thing I sliced was 2 cloves of garlic.
 To the sauce ingredients, I added 2 sprigs of thyme.